-Look how Swansonvitamins.com lists all its important website pages in its footer.
-Search engines cannot miss indexing these pages.
+Look how Swansonvitamins.com lists all its important web pages in its footer.
+Search engines cannot miss indexing these web pages.

 You can also group all of your high value links into categories.
 It’ll make your footer easily understandable and usable.

-Look how Apple groups its important website pages.
+Look how Apple groups its important web pages.

 3. Don’t provide important business information, like your business contact details and addresses, inside images in your website’s header/footer.